Will-Helliwell/CV/README.md

 ## William Helliwell

-I have always been drawn to analytical thinking, and after 4 years of working within the food industry and travelling abroad, I am excited to have found software as a fulfilling career path that satisfies my desires to learn and problem-solve.
+I am a full-stack developer with a Cambridge STEM background looking to grow my knowledge and skills by solving difficult problems.

-After graduating from Cambridge in 2016 with a degree in Natural Sciences, I worked as a Food Buyer at Sainsbury’s for over two years, applying analytical thinking in a fast-paced and high-pressure commercial context.
-Since leaving, I have created [my own food website](https://makethatdish.com/), spent eight months travelling and volunteering across South Asia and Taiwan, and started my own food business during lockdown in the UK.
+Throughout my working life I haven’t been afraid to challenge myself in order to learn and pursue a fulfilling career.
+In 2019, I Ieft my successful job as Food Buyer at Sainsbury’s because I knew I wanted a more active problem-solving role solving.
+Since then, I have worked and travelled across 6 countries, learned Wordpress to create a website that now attracts 1000 users a month, and started my own lockdown food business.
+In November I used my savings to enroll in Makers Academy because I found software to be the field that marries my analytical strengths with the potential to build solutions that have an impact on many people (with the refreshing bonus of being stimulating day-to-day!).

-More recently, I discovered my interest in coding, and chose to enrol at Makers Academy because of their strong focus on coding best practices.
-During the course I have become passionate about writing clean, reusable code.
+During the course of Makers Academy I have become passionate about writing clean, reusable code.
 I am now looking for a role where I can continue to build this skill and apply my new found knowledge to solve real-world difficult problems.

 ## Projects